itakouna/backend-challenge-trip-extraction/README.md

 - accuracy – which trips are extraced from the raw data?
 - quality – clean, tested implementation, which follows best practises?
 - performance – how does the implementation behave with a much bigger dataset?

+## How to use waypoints processor
+- You can run `setup.sh` script to setup python enviroment.
+- You can check processor help
+`python process.py --help
+usage: process.py [-h] [--stream] [--list] --source SOURCE

+extrace trips from a stream or list of Waypoints.

+optional arguments:
+  -h, --help       show this help message and exit --stream         extrace trips from a stream of Waypoints --list           extrace trips from a list of Waypoints --source SOURCE  data source file with vaild json format `
+- to run list processor, you need to pass python process.py --list --source data/waypoints.json
+- to run stream processor, you need to pass

+## Test coverage
+- You can check test coverage under `htmlcov/index.html `
+- You can run test coverage
+  `pytest -v --cov=.  tests/`